SAUCE FOR THE GANDER

 The holding in this decision, known as a second-tier certiorari proceeding, was limited to deciding whether the lower court’s decision departed from a “clearly established principle of law” resulting in a miscarriage of justice.
 If there is no controlling precedent, certiorari relief cannot be granted because without such precedent, the reviewing court “cannot conclude that a circuit court violated a clearly established principle of law.”

 Under Florida law, the Court observed, it is well-established that an owner of a healthy tree is not liable to an adjoining property owner for damage caused by encroaching tree branches or roots, but the adjoining property owner “is privileged to trim back, at his own expense, any encroaching tree roots or branches… which has grown onto his property.”

 Barbara argued that McCain v.
-Florida Power Corp., established negligence principles extended to suits against landowners in circumstances like this case.
-The Court disagreed, because Barbara did not allege and the evidence did not show that Cindy damaged anything other than the tree whose encroaching roots Cindy “undisputedly had a right to cut.”
+Florida Power Corp. established that negligence principles extended to suits against landowners in circumstances like this case.
+The Court disagreed because Barbara did not allege and the evidence did not show that Cindy damaged anything other than the tree whose encroaching roots Cindy “undisputedly had a right to cut.”
 The Court concluded that a “rule imposing liability for causing any damage to the tree in these circumstances would effectively eviscerate that right.”

 – Tom Root